Azure/azure-sdk/docs/policies/README-EXAMPLE.md

 ## Key concepts

-Once you've initialized a CosmosClient, you can interact with the primary resource types in Cosmos DB:
+Once you've initialized a `CosmosClient`, you can interact with the primary resource types in Cosmos DB:

 * Database: A Cosmos DB account can contain multiple databases.
 When you create a database, you specify the API you'd like to use when interacting with its documents: SQL, MongoDB, Gremlin, Cassandra, or Azure Table.
 Use the Database object to manage its containers.